celsodasecond/property-management/README.md

 - **@GET: /api/v1/calculator/add** - Adds the value of two numbers.
 - **@GET: /api/v1/calculator/subtract** - Subtracts the value of two numbers.
-- **@POST: /api/v1/calculator/multiply** - Multiplies numbers based on the field and annonation stated on the CalculatorDTO.
+- **@POST: /api/v1/calculator/multiply** - Multiplies numbers based on the field and annotation stated on the CalculatorDTO.

 #### Properties

 - **@POST: /api/v1/properties/save** - Saves property with required title, and ownerEmail.
 Optional: description, ownerName, price, and address.
-ID Autoincrements.
+ID Autoincrement.
 - **@GET: /api/v1/properties** - Returns all property data in the database.
+- **@PUT: api/v1/properties/update/{propertyId}** - Full update a specific row given the PropertyDTO and propertyId.

 ### Dependencies